scipy-conference/scipy_proceedings/papers/shammamah_hossain/shammamah_hossain.rst

    A Manhattan plot.
 The threshold level is denoted by the red line;
    all points of interest are colored red.
-The purple line is the suggestive line. :label:`manhattan`
+The purple line is the suggestive line.
+Data taken from the :code:`manhattanly` repository [Man]_. :label:`manhattan`

-A Manhattan plot is a plot commonly used in genome-wide association studies; it can highlight specific nucleotides that, when changed, are associated with certain genetic conditions.
+A Manhattan plot is a plot commonly used in genome-wide association studies; it can highlight specific nucleotides that, when changed to a different nucleotide, are associated with certain genetic conditions.

-The Dash Bio ManhatanPlot component is built with plotly.py.
+The Dash Bio ManhattanPlot component is built with plotly.py.
 Input data take the form of a pandas dataframe.
 The two lines on the plot (see Fig. :ref:`manhattan`) represent, respectively, the threshold level and the suggestive line. [#]_ The y-values of these lines can be controlled by the user.
+Hover data and click data are accessible from within the Dash app.

 .. [#] Information about the meaning of these two lines can be found
        in [ER15]_.